 The richness of the fish populations in the rivers of the Columbia Basin was one of the most commonly noted characteristics of the area in the journals of early European explorers.
 Lewis and Clark were no exception.
 As their expedition arrived at the fork of the Snake and Columbia Rivers on October 17, 1805 they reported that:

 This river is remarkably Clear and Crouded with Salmon in maney places, I observe in assending great numbers of Salmon dead on the Shores, floating on the water and in the Bottoms which can be seen at the debth of 20 feet. the Cause of the emence numbers of dead Salmon I can't account for So it is I must have seen 3 or 400 dead and maney living the Indians, I believe make us[e] of the [illegible, crossed out] fish which is not long dead as, I Struck one nearly dead and left him floating, Some Indians in a canoe behind took the fish on board his canoe.1

 Almost to a person early explorers commented extensively on the variety and number of fish and the ways in which the natives made use of them, particularly the salmon.
-Open the Early Explorers map, click on the flags, and explore for yourself early records of the salmon culture of the Columbia Basin.
+Open the Early Explorers map, and work through the contents exploring for yourself early records of the salmon culture of the Columbia Basin.

 Refer to the information contained in the pop-up windows in the map as you answer each of the following questions:

 1) The image by Phillip Dayton of natives fishing at the Falls of the Willamette south of Portland is one of the first such images by a European artist.
 Describe both the setting and the approach of the Indians in capturing salmon.